MikeFHS/automated-rating-curve/docs/bathymetry.md

     - Top width = bank-to-bank distance
     - Bottom width = top width minus side slopes
     - Side-slope width approximately equals `Bathy_Trap_H * total_width`
-5. Depth is assigned in one of two ways:
+6. An initial depth is assigned in one of two ways:
-    - If `Flow_File_BF` is provided, depth is solved iteratively using Manning's equation to match the input discharge, local slope, and fixed roughness.
+    - If `Flow_File_BF` is provided, the supplied discharge drives the downstream-to-upstream reach-network energy solution described above.
-    - If the drainage-area power-law parameters are provided instead, depth is taken directly from `coefficient_depth * drainage_area ^ exponent_depth`.
+    - If the drainage-area power-law parameters provide a valid target, that target takes precedence and is calculated as `coefficient_depth * drainage_area ^ exponent_depth`.
+7. ARC replaces the initial cell values with inclusive interquartile-filtered reach medians, then raises downstream medians as needed to prevent depth from decreasing downstream.

 If the computed depth is unrealistic (greater than or equal to 25 m), ARC does not rerun bank finding during the bathymetry burn step.
 Instead, it skips bathymetry for that stream cell and retains the precomputed staged bank diagnostics.